Pennsylvania

 Moving Within the Same County and Between Counties

-If the voter moved within 30 days before Election Day, the voter may vote at the polling place for the voter’s old address.
+If the voter moved within 30 days before Election Day, but has not changed their voter registration address, the voter may vote at the polling place for the voter’s old address.
 When at the polling place:

 • The voter must tell the election official that the voter has moved.